-The SQL component allows to execute any SQL statement.
-You can also execute a Stored Procedure.
+The SQL component allows executing any SQL statement.
+You can also execute a Stored Procedure and Functions.

 Here is an example using a very simple query that retrieves all the objects: